The Oldest (Most Original) Lasagna Recipe

 Powder Fort Substitute

-If you'd prefer not to use powder fort, you can to use with a thick meat sauce and a package of Italian seasonings or a package of seasonings specifically for a spaghetti sauce.
+If you'd prefer not to use powder fort, you can use it with a thick meat sauce and a package of Italian seasonings or a package of seasonings specifically for a spaghetti sauce.
 Personally, I use more tomato paste when it comes to making lasagna sauce.

 Quick and Easy Meat Sauce for Lasagna